RaysceneNS/rayscenens.github.io/_posts/2018-08-09-Configure-Angular-applications-with-Server-Environment-Variables .md

 Now, when we start the client code in the browser the first thing that needs to happen is a blocking call must be made to the configuration endpoint.
 This is necessary to ensure that all subsequent code can receive the values of the application settings.

-The app config service is used to retrieve the json object from the host server.
+The app config service is used to retrieve the JSON object from the host server.
 Values received from the service are copied to the instance of the appSettings object that will be injected into our dependencies.
 The httpClient call uses a promise rather than an observable in order to block until the method has completed.

 ```js
 import {Injectable, isDevMode} from '@angular/core';